Court of Appeals of Virginia

-The Court of Appeals of Virginia, established January 1, 1985, is an intermediate appellate court of 17 judges that hears appeals from decisions of Virginia's circuit courts and the Virginia Workers' Compensation Commission.
+The Court of Appeals of Virginia, established January 1, 1985, is an intermediate appellate court of 21 judges that hears appeals from decisions of Virginia's circuit courts and the Virginia Workers' Compensation Commission.
 The Court sits in panels of at least three judges, and sometimes hears cases en banc.
 Appeals from the Court of Appeals go to the Supreme Court of Virginia.

 History

 A 1971 Virginia Court System Study Commission stated the need for a unified court system to handle appeals.
 The Court of Appeals of Virginia was established on January 1, 1985, as an intermediate court of limited appellate jurisdiction, initially with ten judges, with an eleventh judge added in 2000.

 In March 2021, legislation was passed to expand the jurisdiction and composition of the Court from 11 judges to 17 judges, coming into effect July 1, 2021.
+The Court was further expanded to 21 judges, effective September 1, 2026.

 Judges

 The Court of Appeals consists of 17 judges who are elected for eight-year terms by a majority of the members of each house of the General Assembly.
 The Court of Appeals may designate seven retired judges of the Court to serve as senior judges.